sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 ### The market clearing problem from the perspective of the participants

-Above we presented the clearing of the market as faced by the market operator, who aims to maximise social welfare.
-In the case of the market operator, the supply and demand bids are given, since they are submitted by the corresponding supply and demand agents.
-From the supply and demand agents perspective, the objective is different.
+Above, we presented the clearing of the market as faced by the market operator, who aims to maximise social welfare, assuming known supply offers and demand bids.
+However, in real-life markets, supply and demand agents aim to maximize their own profit or utility.

-The **supply agents** want to maximise their profit, given the price the market clears at.
-We assume the electricity suppliers are price-taking, meaning they don't influence the market price.
-Since the firms do not influence the price and compete on both prices and quantities, the electricity market can be described as a Nash game, in the context of [game theory](https://en.wikipedia.org/wiki/Game_theory).
+The **supply agents** want to maximise their profit.
+We assume the electricity suppliers are price-taking, meaning they don't influence the market price, and hence, consider this as a parameter in their own decision problem.
 The optimisation problem of each agents $i$ in Eq. {eq}`supply_side` reads:

 ```{math}
 :label: supply_side